What is the Difference Between CPAP and CPAP Alternatives?

 Although CPAP can be modified in some ways – such as adjusting the size of the mask or the air flow – it isn’t always appropriate for every patient.
 Alternatives allow your doctor to avoid a one-size-fits-all approach and tailor the most effective treatment to suit your specific needs and comfort level.

 If you have sleep apnea that’s not being well controlled, make an appointment today with Sleep & Neuroscience Associates.
-Dr. Malhotra is board-certified in sleep medicine as well as neurology and specializes in the diagnosis and treatment of sleep disorders, including sleep apnea.
 We offer many alternatives to provide you with the best treatment options to suit your individual needs.